yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-1. GrAB3 will switch to the appointment tab.
+1. Homerce will switch to the appointment tab.
 1. You will no appointments listed in the tracker.

 {Example outcome screenshot}

 ### Revenue Tracker

-GrAB3 knows that revenue tracking is very important for your business.
+Homerce knows that revenue tracking is very important for your business.
 Thus, this feature allows you to track the revenue that you have generated effortlessly.
 Revenue will be automatically recorded when an appointment is indicated as done.